Silvia Bulfone-Paus

-Silvia Bulfone-Paus (born Silvia Bulfone) is an Italian immunologist, who gained widespread attention in mainstream media for rampant scientific misconduct.
+Silvia Bulfone-Paus (born Silvia Bulfone) is an Italian immunologist.
 She is the chair of the Research Center Borstel's Department of Immunology and Cell Biology and also serves as professor of Immunobiology at the University of Manchester School of Medicine.

-Her position at the Board of Directors of the Research Centre Borstel is currently in “abeyance”.
+Her lab at Research Center Borstel was downsized in 2010 after several investigations into scientific misconduct at her lab.
+Thirteen papers that she authored were retracted as a result of those investigations.